Scandiani/git-remote-code-along/README.md

 Hello!
-My name is Sofia.
+My name is Sofia!